robgilliam/miniature-waddle/README.md

 The port used to access the API is logged on startup, and can be changed by editing the `applicationUrl` value in the `launchSettings.json` file

+### Specifying the API key

+In order for the service to access the weatherapi.com API, you will need to specify your API key, obtained from weatherapi.com.
+To do this add a key file called `weatherapi.key` to the `Weather` folder, and add the following line:

+    weatherapi.com:{key}

+where `{key}` is your API key, e.g.:

+    weatherapi.com:f087593ea74f438293b161594221808

+(note: the above example is not a valid key, or shouldn't be!)

 ## To access the service

 * Send HTTP/1.1 GET requests to the following URL: